 4.2.
-During August 2018 a panel of local judges in each region will select up to five Inventions from each Eligible Country which they consider to be the best.
+During July 2022 a panel of local judges in each region will select up to three Inventions from each Eligible Country which they consider to be the best.
 The JDF shall ensure that the judges will be academics or professionals with design acumen and that Inventions will be judged purely on their merits and quality.

 4.4.
 During the second round, the Shortlist will be further scrutinised by an industry panel comprising experienced engineers from the Dyson group of companies, who will reduce the shortlist to the Inventions which they consider to be the best 20 (the “Final Shortlist”).
 The JDF shall ensure that the Final Shortlist will be selected purely on the merits of how well they respond to the brief – there will not necessarily be one entry selected from each Eligible Country.